codemagic-ci-cd/cli-tools/docs/google-play/tracks/promote-release.md

 ##### `--target-track=TARGET_TRACK_NAME`

-Name of the track to which releases are promoted to.
+Name of the track to which releases are promoted.
 For example `alpha`
 ### Optional arguments for action `promote-release`

 ##### `--release-status=statusUnspecified | draft | inProgress | halted | completed`

-Promoted release status in the target track.
+Status of the promoted release in the target track.
 Default:&nbsp;`completed`
 ##### `--user-fraction=PROMOTED_USER_FRACTION`